 Green Moong bean

-This whole mooing curry is a comfort food for a rainy day which is full with protein and tastes great served with fluffy basmati rice.
+This whole mooing curry is a comfort food for a rainy or cold day which is full with protein and tastes great served with fluffy basmati rice.
 I love moong in all the forms, be it whole moong and even the moong sprouts.
-Every week a bowl of soaked moong is always on my kitchen counter, either for a curry like this, or to add to the bhel, or for the sprouts.
+Every week a bowl of soaked moong is always on my kitchen counter, either for a curry like this, or to add to the bhel, or for the sprouts or even as breakfast.

 Preparing the Moong